 3) Chronic Diseases

 Ceylon tea can help regulate diabetes and can help prevent diabetes.
-Green Ceylon tea can help reduce the risk of developing type-2 diabetes.
+The green tea version can help reduce the risk of developing type-2 diabetes.
 In addition, the teas help regulate insulin and blood sugar levels.
 This reduces the risk of developing diabetes.
 Also, it helps those with diabetes avoid dangerous spikes and drops in blood sugar.
 One study showed that drinking green tea before exercising can have an even greater effect.

 5) Skin Care